Web Scraping Medium Articles with Scrapy: From Simple to Advanced (part III)

 return item

-In the init method, the database and table are created, if they aren't already.
-In the process_item method, the instance for the database session is created.
+method, the instance for the database session is created.
 Then, a relational data model is created and all the scraped data is added to it.
 Finally, it is incorporated into the database.

-Inside the process_item method, there’s a print with “Entry added” in the case that an item is added to the database.
+method, there’s a print with “Entry added” in the case that an item is added to the database.
 In fact, during scraping, this is executes and shown in the command line, as shown below:

 However, if you run the spider multiple times, it will save the same scraped data multiple times, which is troublesome if you want to run the spider multiple times in order to update the database.
 This can be seen in the image below: